samylegalloudec/android-ndk-ffmepg/README.md

+# android-ndk-ffmpeg

+Project using ffmpeg (and curl)

+## Getting Started

+Follow these instructions to run the project

+### Prerequisites

+Android NDK

-Pour compiler :
+#### Installing :

-Executer le projet avec Android Studio
+Just run the project into Android Studio